dleonard00/dapp-starter/README.md

     ganache-cli -b 3
     ```

 4. Compile and migrate the smart contracts.
+Note inside the development console we don't preface commands with `truffle`.
     ```javascript
+    truffle console
-    truffle compile
+    compile
-    truffle migrate
+    migrate
     ```

 5. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.